johnjudeh/stack-builder/README.md

 Each project is a JSON object with a set of required keys:
  1. `name`: a unique sequence of alphanumeric characters and underscores
  2. `shortName`: a unique sequence of alphanumeric characters and underscores
- 3. `cliChar`: a unique single character
+ 3. `char`: a unique single character
  4. `type`: either `django` or `node`
  5. `dependant`: either `true` or `false` based on whether the project requires other projects to work properly.
 In the case of Origin, only bankangle is dependant